waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DOCUMENT ALL TILES:** Document and test every new tile type encountered.
 - **TRUST THE AGENT:** Follow the agent's advice, especially after multiple failed manual attempts.
 Refine the agent if its advice is flawed.

-### Slowpoke Well - Update
-- **New Clue from Kurt:** After returning to his house, Kurt mentioned that all the SLOWPOKE have disappeared and that the 'forest's protector' may be angry.
-This suggests the solution is in Ilex Forest.

 ## V. Self-Correction Log
 - **CRITICAL FAILURE:** I spent over 20 turns stuck in Kurt's House because I failed to consult my own notepad regarding the `WARP_CARPET_DOWN` mechanic.
 I must be more diligent about using my own documented knowledge.